ahtsham58/ahtsham58.github.io/_service/2015-eurosys-shadow.md

 ---
-title: "Eurosys'15"
+title: "2ICML'22"
 collection: service
 permalink: /service/2015-eurosys-shadow.md
 ---
-Shadow program committee member at Eurosys'15 (10th International Conference on Computer Systems).
+Program committee member at 2ICML'22 (International Conference on Intelligent Computing and Machine Learning) held in Qingdao, China, from the 16th to 18th of December 2022.